All prices are including VAT but excluding transport.

 J-M Quarin : 95/100 « Beau rouge sombre, intense.
 Nuances vives.
 Nez très aromatique, fin, pur, fruité et subtil.
 Touches de truffe et de cerise à l'agitation dans le verre.
 Moelleux en entrée de bouche et de suite très savoureux, le vin glisse sur le palais, très charmeur, avec de la classe dans le toucher et beaucoup de goût.
 C'est long et très bon. »

 Vinous (A. Galloni): 93-95/100 "The 2024 Angélus is very fine.
 It is the first vintage I have tasted that captures the newer approach at Angélus, one where the wines are not extracted as in the past.
 Black cherry, plum, spice, new leather and menthol fill out the layers effortlessly.
-Here, too, the wine shows superb balance and real textural presence."
+Here, too, the wine shows superb balance and real textural presence.
+The 2024 is mid-weight, classy and polished."

 Vinous (N. Martin): 91-93/100 "The 2024 Angélus has an intriguing bouquet that deserves a little more reflection than some of its peers.
 A touch of fish scales commingles with black olive tapenade alongside dark berry fruit in what you might describe as a "cool" nose.
 The palate is medium-bodied with fine tannins.
 The 2024 is certainly a more linear Angélus, saline with a liberal sprinkling of black pepper.
 It gains modest depth on the graphite-tinged and Cabernet-driven finish, which is drier than previous vintages (as expected in this vintage).
 There is fine salinity with a shorter aftertaste than you would find in a warm vintage.
 This is well-crafted and just needs more flesh on the slender finish.
 Maybe that will develop during its élevage?
 It will be an enjoyable Angélus rather than a profound one destined for long-term aging."